Get insider access

 Charging Port USB-C

 The JBL Tune 130NC have a good battery performance.
 They're advertised to last roughly eight hours with their ANC on, but we measured a bit less than that.
-However, battery life can vary depending on use, so your real-life experience may vary.
-That said, their carrying case holds roughly three additional charges, and they have an auto-off timer to help conserve battery life when you're not using them.
+However, battery life can vary depending on use.
+Their carrying case holds roughly three additional charges, and they have an auto-off timer to help conserve battery life when you're not using them.
 You can also use one bud while the other one charges.

 8.0